Sairyss/system-design-patterns/README.md

 **Horizontal scaling** means adding more servers into your pool of resources.

-Below are discussed some of the problems with scalability and patterns to solve those problems.
+Below are discussed some problems with scalability and patterns to solve those problems.

 ### Performance and availability

 Components of distributed systems communicate through a network.
 Networks are unreliable and slow compared to communication in a single process node.
-Ensuring good performance and availability in this conditions is an important aspect of a distributed system.
+Ensuring good performance and availability in these conditions is an important aspect of a distributed system.

 **[Performance](https://en.wikipedia.org/wiki/Computer_performance)** is the amount of useful work accomplished by a computer system at reasonable time.